 After numerous spied sightings, leaked images, and teasers, Mercedes-Benz recently took the wraps off the new C-Class, now in its sixth-generation.
 While at first glance, it may only seem like an evolution of the outgoing model, the new Mercedes C-Class is thoroughly new, heavily drawing elements from its eldest sibling, the new Mercedes S-Class.
 A lot has changed with this generation update, particularly inside the cabin and under the hood.
-Let's take a closer look at it, shall we?
+Let's take a closer look at this new C Class 2021, shall we?

 2021 Mercedes-Benz C-Class - Exterior Design